x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mobile-access/remote-wipe-on-mobile-phone.md

 > [!CAUTION]
 > Exchange ActiveSync v16.1 supports two different remote wipe processes: A "Wipe Data" remote wipe and also an "Account Only Remote Wipe Device" remote wipe.
 There are important differences between how Outlook responds and how native mail apps on iOS and Android respond to these different wipe commands.
 >
 > Outlook for iOS and Outlook for Android support only the "Wipe Data" command, which wipes only data within Outlook.
-The Outlook app will reset and all Outlook email, calendar, contacts, and file data will be removed from the device, but no other data is wiped from the device.
+The Outlook app will reset and all Outlook email, calendar, contacts, and file data will be removed, but no other data is wiped from the device.
 The "Account Only Remote Wipe Device" command is therefore redundant and is not supported by Outlook for iOS or Android.
 >
 > However, if a native iOS or Android mail app is connected to Exchange and receives a "Wipe Data" command from Exchange ActiveSync, all data on the device will be wiped.
 >